Pas de trois

 .

-It can help us in particular to admit how much the generations gone by compose our matrix, how much we still lead our lives, accompanied by their words and with their tools.
-This is how they socialize us and humanize us.
+In particular, it can help us recognize how much past generations compose our matrix, how we still lead our lives accompanied by their words and with their tools.
+This is how they socialize and humanize us.
+This is a perennial social function, that is, one that is active in the world of the living.
 No civilization would exist without this transmission of words and knowledge, symbols and tools.
+There is nothing necrophiliac in this research, but rather, in the era of the Anthropocene and the collapse of ecosystem balances, the desire to question and reframe our lives, to situate them in their proper context within the long-term course of humanization and the tangled dynamics of life

-With the support of the Ministry of Culture (Drac Auvergne Rhône-Alpes), the Auvergne Rhône-Alpes region – within the framework of the 21st Century Memories calls for projects, the Department of Isère, the City of La Tronche
+With the support of the Ministry of Culture (Drac Auvergne Rhône-Alpes), the Auvergne Rhône-Alpes region – within the framework of the 21st Century Memories calls for projects, the Department of Isère, the City of La Tronche and the city and Museum of Grenoble.

 Reclaim public space now !